Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Split multifeatures in one function into different functions
 - [x] Create source in bashrc with file bash_functions.sh with all sources calls
 - [x] Desktop wallpapers
+- [x] Refactor old stuff from the README.md
+- [x] Add a new column for testing and permissions

 #### Axel
 - [x] Delete / rearrange arguments of one letter